Our Senior Management Team

-At Jigsaw, Joseph leads the Senior Management Team on bringing together the three main areas of our work – Research, Engagement and Service provision.
-He also acts as Company Secretary and works closely with our Board to evolve and implement the strategic plan for Jigsaw.
+At Jigsaw, Joseph leads the Senior Management Team to bring together the three main areas of our work – influencing change, strengthening communities and delivering services.
+He also works closely with our Board to evolve and implement the strategic plan for Jigsaw.

 Originally from Sligo, Joseph’s interest in working with young people began with his local youth club.
 There he saw first-hand how dealing with small issues locally, before they became bigger issues, really seemed to work for young people.
 He holds an MBA in Health Services Management from the Smurfit Graduate Business School, University College Dublin (UCD), a Doctorate in Clinical Psychology from Trinity College Dublin (TCD), and is a Fellow of the Psychological Society of Ireland (PSI).

 Joseph has more than twenty years of experience in managing and delivering mental health services.
 Joseph has previously held senior positions with the Irish Prison Service, the Psychological Society of Ireland and the Granada Institute.
-He held the post of Director of Clinical Support with Jigsaw from August 2011 to June 2012 and until recently held the post of COO.
+He held the post of Director of Clinical Support with Jigsaw from August 2011 to June 2012 and until November 2016 he held the post of Chief Operating Officer.